-It is necessary when using the moulding cutterhead to add wood-facing (C) to the face of the rip fence, as shown in Fig. 67.
-The wood-facing is attached to the fence with wood screws through holes which must be drilled in the fence.
+CAUTION It is necessary when using the moulding cutterhead to add wood-facing (C) to the face of the rip fence, as shown in Fig. 88.
+The wood-facing is attached to the fence with fasteners, as shown.
 3/4 inch stock is suitable for most work although an occasional job may require 1 inch facing.

 Position the wood-facing over the cutterhead with the cutterhead below the surface of the table.
 Turn the saw on and raise the cutterhead.
 The cutterhead will cut its own groove in the wood-facing.
-Fig. 67, shows a typical moulding operation.
+Fig. 88, shows a typical moulding operation.